washingtonstateuniversity/WSU-Web-Serverbase/README.md

 to make it clear the sub project is set up

-     |-/{project name}    - this is loaded from the base as it has no webserver of it's own
+     |-/{project name}    - this is loaded from the base as it has no webserver of its own
      | |--/html           - when we map the host file it'll be to this folder
-     | |--/provision      - we make the project stateful thruogh the provision
+     | |--/provision      - we make the project stateful through the provision
      |    |--/salt        - the salt provisioner of choice
      |       |--host      - the host file listing the domains (\n delimited)
      |       |--/config   - salt config folder